In the Valley, a festival with no festivity

 This peculiar blockade has produced a fog of rumours and scraps of information gleaned from friends and strangers alike – almost all of which is denied by the government.

 Locals say stocks of food and cash are dwindling.
-The administration says there is food stock for 67 days and more than ₹200 crore rupees filled in ATMs.
+The administration says there is food stock for 67 days and more than R200 crore rupees filled in ATMs.

 Locals point to a thousands-strong protest in old Srinagar’s Soura on Friday to underline that the anger is growing, the government points at the relative lack of violence to prove that things are under control.